rear/rear-workshop-osbconf-2016/README.md

 :author: Gratien Dhaese <gratien.dhaese@gmail.com>

-The rear workshop for OSBconf 2016 (Open Source Backup Conference, Cologne, Germany, 26-27 September, 2016) - see http://osbconf.org/workshops/ - is guiding you into setting up rear, how to configure it, and with lots of real use cases, such as with Bareos, NFS, CIFS, RSYNC.
+The Relax-and-Recover (rear) workshop for OSBconf 2016 (Open Source Backup Conference, Cologne, Germany, 26-27 September, 2016) - see http://osbconf.org/workshops/ - is guiding you into setting up rear, how to configure it, and with lots of real use cases, such as with Bareos, NFS, CIFS, RSYNC.

 ## Setting up your virtual machines